immavalls/eck-on-gke/basic/basic-elastic-stack.md

 # Basic Elastic Stack Deployment

-- Once we installed GKE, we can proceed to deploy a simple example.
+- Once we [installed GKE and ECK](../install-gke-and-eck.md), we can proceed to deploy a simple example.
 - We will now install an Elastic Stack defined in the following file: [basic-complete-elastic-stack.yaml](basic-complete-elastic-stack.yaml).
 You can check basic samples [here](https://github.com/elastic/cloud-on-k8s/tree/1.3/config/samples) and the documentation [here](https://www.elastic.co/guide/en/cloud-on-k8s/1.3/k8s-orchestrating-elastic-stack-applications.html).
 - It's a simple definition for an Elastic Stack version `7.9.3`, with a one-node Elasticsearch cluster, an APM server, EnterpriseSearch and a single Kibana instance.
     - The Elasticsearch nodes in the example are configured to limit container resources to 2G memory and 1 CPU.